hockeybuggy/dotfiles/README.md

 1. tmux - 1.9
 1. zsh  - 5.0
 1. urxvt or iterm2
-1. ripgrep
-1. silver searcher
+1. ripgrep or the silver searcher
-1. Inconsolata font
+1. Inconsolata font (maybe patched with powerline font)